How to choose the best impact wrench for your application

 With many different options on the market, it can be challenging to know what features to look out for when selecting an impact wrench.
 This guide provides a brief overview of the technology and outlines some simple steps to help you get started.

 Get familiar with the mechanics

 An impact wrench, also known as an impact driver or an impact gun, is designed to tighten or untighten bolts.
 It is commonly used in mechanical and industrial applications, for example when changing tires and disassembling car wheels, or performing maintenance on oil platforms.
 There are electrical, battery-powered, or pneumatic options available, each associated with different benefits and challenges.

 The operating principle is relatively simple.
 An impact mechanism composed of an anvil, an impactor (hammer) and a spring, enables the

 wrench to tighten and untighten as required.
 The tool accumulates energy by the hammer cage over one or more revolutions and once the hammer

 hits the output shaft (anvil), it creates the tightening or untightening torque.

-The ergonomics of the product: are the vibration and sound levels, the tool design and the proposed accessories a good fit
+- The ergonomics of the product: are the vibration and sound levels, the tool design and the proposed accessories a good fit for the job?

-The weight and material of the tool: will it be easy to use over long periods and is the material a good match for your
+- The weight and material of the tool: will it be easy to use over long periods and is the material a good match for your working environment?

 Take a closer look at tool design